JeroenRobben/blacknoise/README.md

 # blacknoise

-> **Work in progress.**

-A framework for security testing of [WireGuard](https://www.wireguard.com/papers/wireguard.pdf) implementations.
+A framework for black-box security testing of [WireGuard](https://www.wireguard.com/papers/wireguard.pdf) implementations.
+Individual test cases are in [test_cases/](black_noise/test_cases).
+See also the [paper](https://papers.mathyvanhoef.com/esorics2026.pdf).
-Testing is black-box: the framework behaves as a WireGuard peer and bugs are detected solely from the packets sent back by the implementation under test, or the absence thereof.

 ---